ANTI-SCAMS

 Our Vision

-• Prevention must be improved through the implementation of advanced security protocols and collaborative intelligence sharing to stop scammers from accessing platforms and services.
+- Prevention must be strengthened by using advanced security protocols and collaborative intelligence sharing to block scammers from accessing platforms and services.

-• Additionally, a robust support system for victims must feature prompt redressal and emotional support to ensure that every consumer is protected and supported.
-This reinforces overall trust and security in the digital landscape.
+- Support systems for victims must feature prompt redress and emotional assistance to ensure that every consumer feels protected and heard.
+This is key to reinforcing overall trust and security in the digital landscape.

 Consumer Coalition to Stop Scams